equk/ffox_profiles_win/README.md

 The script uses hardlinks to fix the issue in Windows 10 where you cannot pin firefox more than once.

 With this script you can have a pinned shortcut on the start menu & the taskbar for each profile.

+### userChrome.css styles

+* move find bar to top
+* move find to right styled as a dropdown
+* add padding to items on bookmarks bar
+* change folder icon in bookmarks to adwaita

+The default path for created profiles is `My Documents\ffox_profiles`